wahajnintyeight/YTDownloaderApp/README.md

-# YT Downloader 🎬
+# ConvertYT Go 🚀

+**Convert YouTube videos, your way.**

-A modern, feature-rich YouTube video downloader built with React Native and TypeScript.
-Search, preview, and download YouTube videos with a beautiful, intuitive interface.
+A modern, feature-rich video downloader built with React Native and TypeScript.
+Search, preview, and download videos with a beautiful, intuitive interface.

 ## ✨ Features